EclipseFdn/hugo-solstice-theme/README.md

 - <https://twitter.com/chrisguindon>
 - <https://github.com/chrisguindon>

+## Trademarks

+* Jakarta and Jakarta EE are Trademarks of the Eclipse Foundation, Inc.
+* Eclipse® is a Trademark of the Eclipse Foundation, Inc.
+* Eclipse Foundation is a Trademark of the Eclipse Foundation, Inc.

 ## Copyright and license

 Copyright 2018 the [Eclipse Foundation, Inc.](https://www.eclipse.org) and the [hugo-solstice-theme authors](https://github.com/eclipsefdn/hugo-solstice-theme/graphs/contributors).
 Code released under the [Eclipse Public License Version 2.0 (EPL-2.0)](https://github.com/jakartaee/jakartaee.github.io/blob/src/LICENSE).